An Introduction to Family of Origin Work

 Location: Online using Zoom

-Leila has been studying and applying Bowen Family Systems Theory and Therapy to her own life for 17 years and in her clinical work for 12 years.
+Leila has been studying and applying Bowen Family Systems Theory and Therapy to her own life for over 12 years.

 The purpose of this educational course is to provide opportunities for group members to expand their thinking on applying Bowen Family Systems theory to their own lives.

-The fee is $250.
+The course fee is $300 (CDN).
 This is a small group format, and space is limited.

 For inquiries, please email leila.howard@livingsystems.ca